 Annual premiums should probably not exceed 7 percent of gross adjusted income.
 The premiums can be financed out of income, but many believe it is also sound to utilize assets to pay premiums, thus using assets to protect assets.

-A typical comprehensive policy for a 65 year old could cost from $125 to $200 per month.
-The same policy would only cost half as much at age 55, but would more than double by age 75.
+A typical comprehensive policy for a 65-year-old could cost from $200 to $300 per month.
+The same policy would only cost 70% as much at age 55, but 80% more by age 75.
 This is even before considering that an increased daily benefit may be needed if one waits to buy coverage.

 Because of all the previously mentioned variables, the costs are up to the client.
 He or she should be comfortable both with the premiums and the protection the policy offers.
 There is no magic formula as to how much protection to buy, as everyone’s needs are different.
 A good long term care insurance agent is like a good doctor or carpenter.
 Clients need a trained professional in long term care insurance whose judgment they can trust.

-Insurance companies are growing increasingly adept at designing products which can satisfy two needs at the same time.
-These products are called linked products, and normally provide a long term care benefit inside either an annuity or a life insurance policy.
+Insurance companies are growing increasingly adept at designing products that can satisfy two needs at the same time.
+These products are called linked products , and normally provide a long-term care benefit inside either an annuity or a life insurance policy.
 Thus far, the following designs are available from leading insurance companies:

 - Annuities with Long Term Care Insurance Rider